What is Customer Focus?

 9. Treat Your Employees as You Would Treat Customers

 Employee experience is just as necessary as customer experience.
 A satisfied employee will not only create memorable customer experiences but will also be a fervent brand advocate.
-If an employee is dissatisfied, the effort they will put into improving customer satisfaction will fall.
+If an employee is dissatisfied, their effort to improve customer satisfaction will fall.
 Employee training on the customer persona and initiatives to promote employee welfare are some ways to improve the employee experience.
-Showing your employees that they are valued will reflect in the way they treat your customers.
+Showing your employees that they are valued will reflect how they treat your customers.

 Many businesses working on a customer focus have a central customer experience team that works on creating impeccable customer interactions.
 However, to truly deliver on customer expectations, the entire company needs to be involved.